loopbackio/loopback-next/_SPIKE_.md

 4. SHOULD HAVE: To support JavaScript developers and declarative support, the new types should be optional.
-At runtime, we should leverage the dynamic nature of JavaScript objects and add navigational properties to an instance of the original mo/contrdel.
-Specifically, we should not require another model class to represent model with links.
+At runtime, we should leverage the dynamic nature of JavaScript objects and add navigational properties to an instance of the original model.
+Specifically, we should not require another model class to represent model with relations.

 My proposed solution meets all requirements above.
 Additionally, it consists of several smaller building blocks that can be used beyond the scope of